Jazz Jennings: Early life and education

 Jennings was born on October 6, 2000, at St. Mary's Medical Center in West Palm Beach, Florida to Gregory and Jeanette.
 The youngest of four children, Jennings has an older sister named Arial and two older brothers named Sander and Griffen, who are twins.
 Her parents are Jewish and her father is an estate attorney.

 Jennings was assigned male at birth.
 She began identifying as a girl when she was two years old, her mother Jeanette saying she "liked everything sparkly and pink" and describing her as "so feminine."
 At four years old, she became one of the youngest individuals to have been diagnosed with gender dysphoria, and, at five years old, she came out to her friends and family at her fifth birthday party.
 When she was six years old, Jennings came out as transgender on national television in a 2007 interview with journalist Barbara Walters on 20/20.
 To protect the family's privacy, they used the surname Jennings.
 Though her family was accepting and she was able to connect with other transgender youth through events and organizations like Camp Aranu'tiq, her transition wasn't always met with support from the public.
 In elementary school, she was barred from joining the girls' soccer team and was bullied.

 At age 11, Jennings began to medically transition by taking puberty blockers to delay her sexual development and by 14, she had begun feminizing hormone therapy.
 While crediting puberty blockers with saving her life, Jennings said she struggled socially in high school, particularly romantically, because of being transgender.
 In early 2018, Jennings lost 30 pounds in preparation for gender-affirming surgery.
 She underwent surgery in June, at 17.
 Dr. Jess Ting said operation was unique and difficult because it was necessary to remove tissue from her lower pelvic region and upper thighs, a procedure that had only been documented in medical literature about 50 times.
 Jennings suffered post-surgical complications and underwent another surgery to correct them in October.

 She graduated from Broward Virtual Education High, an online school, in 2019.
 She was valedictorian and decorated her graduation cap in a rainbow theme.
 She was accepted into Harvard University but decided to delay her entry for one year for mental health reasons, saying she needed time to focus on herself.
 During this time, she underwent surgery a third time, this time for cosmetic reasons.
+Jennings graduated from Harvard in 2025 with a Bachelor of Arts in Art, Film, and Visual Studies.